Skip to content

 This typically takes 10–60 seconds per file depending on size.
 Files show a “Processing” indicator until complete.

-When uploading, you can assign files to a capture session — a logical grouping of files captured at the same time (e.g. one drone flight, one scan day).
+When uploading, you can assign files to a collection — a logical grouping of files captured at the same time (e.g. one drone flight, one scan day).

-• Select an existing session from the dropdown, or
+• Select an existing collection from the dropdown, or

-• Type a new session name to create it on upload
+• Type a new collection name to create it on upload

-Files without a session appear under “Deliverables” in share links.
+Files without a collection appear under “Deliverables” in share links.

 Upload best practices